 As the cannabis marketplace continues to explode, there does not appear to be any consistency or uniform standard in how states are regulating testing facilities.
 This imposes significant financial strains and uncertainty on those involved in the cannabis business -- as well as on consumers.
 There are also practical considerations for testing facilities: how do laboratories establish best practices guidelines, avoid forum-shopping, or obtain appropriate insurance coverage in the absence of an industry standard?
 This panel will bring together different perspectives as we navigate our way through the complexities of regulation and consistency of results in this emerging industry.

-David Mangone Esq., Americans For Safe Access
+David Mangone Esq., Legislative Counsel at Americans For Safe Access

-Reggie Gaudino, Steep Hill Labs
+Reggie Gaudino, President of Steep Hill, Inc.

 What We Have in Common - Workforce Considerations for License Holders